Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Method

 Since it is not differential, we adopt a soft thresholding function as follow

 where $sigmoid=1/(1+e^{-x})$, and $t$ is a positive temperature parameter for controlling the sharpness of the transition around zero.
 In our experiment, we set $t=0.5$.
 Smaller $t$ leads to a more accurate approximation to $T_h(x)$.
-In practice, this can be implemented with a sigmoid and a MLP layer for introducing strong prior to the pseudo change branch.
-The pseudo change highly overlaps with semantic change but not totally the same as shown in Figure \ref{fig_pschange}(d).
-Therefore, only overlapped areas are considered when measuring the consistency between them, which is to minimize the following objective function
+This can be implemented with a sigmoid and an MLP layer for introducing strong prior to the pseudo-change branch.
+The pseudo change highly overlaps with semantic change but is not totally the same as shown in Figure \ref{fig_pschange}(d).
+Therefore, only overlapped areas are considered when measuring the consistency between them.
+The objective is to minimize the following objective function

 where $|\cdot|$ is kind of distance. $GT_{sc}$ and $GT_{psc}$ are ground truth of semantic and pseudo change. $Pred_{sc}$ and $Pred_{psc}$ are corresponding model prediction.
 In practical implementation, the semantic and pseudo change branches are separately supervised with $GT_{sc}$ and $GT_{psc}$ respectively, which leads to consistency in their overlapping regions.